ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 ## Subordinating

 Subordinating preverbs only combine with conjunct order verbs.
 There are differences across dialects, and we have included all known subordinators in Ojibwe.
 In Border Lakes, currently only "gaa-" is attested.
-It is likely dervied from the past tense marker "gii-" under initial change, but does not have a past tense interpretation synchronically, so is therefore distinct.
-In previous iterations of the model, this was modelled using these spreadsheets.
-It is not currently found within the spreadsheet, as the element only appears with verbs serving a participle function.
-Therefore, it is instead treated as a perfix attaching to participle order verbs in the VerbSpreadsheets.
-See the README there for more details.
+It is likely dervied from the tense marker "gii-" under initial change, but does not have a past tense interpretation synchronically, so is therefore distinct.

 ## Tense